Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/part4-create-api.md

 summary: "The first step in sharing the project with others.
 In this post, we'll create a simple API that can be used to query the embeddings we've created."
 ---

-{{% series-nav name="Embedding-Based Search" previous="part3-querying-embeddings" previousTitle="Part 3: Querying Embeddings" next="part5-create-webapp" nextTitle="Part 5: Create a Web App" %}}
+{{% series-nav name="Embedding-Based Steam Search" previous="part3-querying-embeddings" previousTitle="Part 3: Querying Embeddings" next="part5-create-webapp" nextTitle="Part 5: Create a Web App" %}}

 ---